 I-4-2-1.Overview of Preparing the Certified Administrative Record

-A court records assistant (CRA) will prepare the certified administrative record (CAR) after a new court case is received and ready to work.
+When a court records assistant (CRA) receives a new court case that is ready to work, the CRA will prepare the certified administrative record (CAR).
 See Hearings, Appeals and Litigation Law (HALLEX) manual I-4-1-12 C.

 When assigned a new court case, the CRA will: